FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 Once you've updated all these files, you can publish and start the application.
 You should be able to log in with a previously created user and see thei claims.
 Go to `http://localhost:5000` and click on the "Secure" page.
 You'll be prompted to log in at a basic screen.
 You can [theme the login screen of FusionAuth](https://fusionauth.io/docs/v1/tech/themes/) should you choose.

-{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net/login-asp-dot-net-example.png" alt="The login screen in FusionAuth." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/login-asp-dot-net-example.png" alt="The login screen in FusionAuth." class="img-fluid" figure=false %}

 After you've signed in, you'll end up at the "Secure" page and will see all claims encoded in the JWT.

-{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net//successful-login-secure-page-display.png" alt="The secure page." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net//successful-login-secure-page-display.png" alt="The secure page." class="img-fluid" figure=false %}

 You can see the application at this stage of development by looking at the [`add-authentication` branch](https://github.com/FusionAuth/fusionauth-example-asp-net-core/tree/add-authentication).